hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/designating-a-livesql-dialect.md

 ## Designating the LiveSQL Dialect for Multiple DataSources

-When an application uses multiple datasources &ndash; either different databases or the several instances of the same database &ndash; the defaul datasource configuration cannot be used, but each datasource needs to be specified separately, including their dialects.
+When an application uses multiple DataSources &ndash; either different databases or the several instances of the same database &ndash; the default DataSource configuration cannot be used, but each DataSource needs to be specified separately, including their dialects.
-See [Using Multiple DataSources](../guides/using-multiple-datasources.md) for an example on how to define multiple datasources.
+See [Using Multiple DataSources](../guides/using-multiple-datasources.md) for an example on how to define multiple DataSources.

 The `application.properties` file can take the form: